C0sm0cats/SmartGrid/README.md

 ## What It Does

-- Instantly tiles all visible windows into clean 3×3, 4×3 or 5×3 grids (up to 15 windows)
+- Instantly tiles all visible windows into clean full-screen, side_by_side, master_stack, 2x2, 3x2, 3×3, 4×3 or 5×3 grids (up to 15 windows)
 - Uses constant gaps and edge padding for a polished look
 - Fully supports multi-monitor setups:
   → `Ctrl+Alt+M` moves **your entire grid** to the next monitor and automatically resizes everything